JRitchie454/JRitchie454/README.md

 ### Hi, I'm Jamie 👋
-Hi, I'm Jamie, a full stack web and software devlopment apprentice from the United Kingdom.
+Hi, I'm Jamie, a full stack web and software development apprentice from the United Kingdom.

 <ul>
   <li>